shahadat-rgb/Team-tracker/README.md

 # Sports-Mania

 ### Project Details

+- This is a single two page sports type website.
-Here on the first page I have dynamically seen the names, logos and a button of football clubs.
+- Here on the first page I have dynamically seen the names, logos and a button of football clubs.